Advice on landing your dream job

-At Arthur Edward, we’ve got decades of experience in Recruitment, and if there’s one thing we’ve learnt, it’s that first impressions count.
-We’ve provided a round up of the best CV tips, so you can stand out on your way to finding and securing your dream job.
+The Arthur Edward team has decades of experience in Recruitment, and if there’s one thing we’ve learnt, it’s that first impressions count.
+We’ve provided a round up of our best tips for your Curriculum Vitae, so yours will stand out and help you on your way to your dream job.

 The diﬀerence between a good CV and a great CV can make or break your career.

-It is an essential tool in your job search, usually being the first contact someone has with you.
-A bad CV will be in the bin in a matter of seconds and there will be no second chance.
+Your CV is an essential tool in your job search as it’s usually the first contact a potential employer will have with you.
+A bad CV will be in the bin in a matter of seconds and there are no second chances.

 Less is more

-Stick to Black Times, Arial, Calibri or Tahoma in 12pt. don’t use italics, small or fancy fonts that strain the eyes.
-Keep it clean with lots of white space and no tables.
-If you are looking for an especially creative job it is still best to have a formal CV and attach separate examples of your work.
+Keep your CV clean with lots of white space and no tables.
+If you are looking for a creative role and want to include samples of your work, it is best to have a formal CV and attach your portfolio or a presentation.

-An Objective, Personal Profile or Competency Statement should start your CV.
-It should lay out who you are and what you want, giving a feel for your personality, experience and skills.
-Always start with your current job after the initial profile, listing your roles in reverse order and education at the end.
-The only exception to this is for your first job when your education is possibly more important.
+After the initial section, start with your current job and list your previous roles in reverse order.
+Show your education at the end.
+The only exception to this rule is when applying for your first job, when your education is possibly more important.

 Sell, Sell, Sell

-Don’t say that you are positive and confident if you are not.
 Be proud of who you are and highlight your strengths.
-Don’t try to be something you are not, if you get a job more suited to a diﬀerent personality it won’t last.
+Don’t claim to be a confident extrovert if you are not.
+In trying to be something you are not, you risk landing a job more suited to a diﬀerent personality, that you don’t enjoy and doesn’t last.

-It is not unusual to have a number of diﬀerent CV’s in fact every single CV should be written specifically for a job.
-It might just be the odd tweak here or there but getting it right is so important and highlighting or emphasising diﬀerent experiences or characteristics could make all the diﬀerence.
+It’s not unusual to have a number of diﬀerent CVs.
+In fact we recommend your CV is written specifically for each job application.
+It might just take the odd tweak here or there, but aligning your CV to the role you’re considering is very important.
+Highlighting or emphasising diﬀerent skills, experiences or characteristics could make all the diﬀerence.

 Sell, Make or Save

 Think about what a future employer wants to know.
 How did you make a diﬀerence in your previous roles?
-Did you make money or save money or time, what did you or your team achieve.
-What can you bring to the table, how can you cover your costs and add value to the business?
+Did you make money for the company, or did you save them time or money?
+What did you or your team achieve?